macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 night.
 I have the menu and the guest list for your inspection.
 When the wine was poured, Lord Gyles rose to lift a cup to the

-king, and Ser Balon Swann was heard to remark, ‘We'll need three cups for that.'
+king, and Ser Balon Swann was heard to remark, 'We'll need three cups for that.'
 Many laughed . . ."

  Tyrion raised a hand.
 "Enough.
 Ser Balon made a jest.
 I am not interested in treasonous table talk, Lord Varys."